1. Home »

 8. INSURANCE.
 The Contractor agrees to bear all responsibility for the actions related to themselves and their employees or personnel under this Agreement.
 In addition, the Contractor agrees to obtain comprehensive liability insurance coverage in case of bodily or personal injury, property damage, contractual liability, and cross-liability.

 9. CONTRACTOR STATUS.
-The Contractor, under the Internal Revenue Service (IRS) code, is an independent contractor, and neither the Contractor’s employees nor contract personnel are or shall be deemed, the Client’s employees.
+The Contractor, under the Internal Revenue Service (IRS) code, is an independent contractor, and neither the Contractor nor the Contractor’s employees or contract personnel are or shall be deemed to be the Client’s employees.

 10. ASSIGNMENT.
 Neither the Client nor the Contractor may assign this Agreement without the express written consent of the other party.